0x13omb3r/handshake-mailserver/README.md

 All the default email templates are copied into `{{DATA}}/service/emails/*.eml`, so you can edit / replace them there.
 The common header & footer are `start.inc` & `end.inc` respectively.

+## Configuring an Account from an External System

+The registration process is run completely using a rest/api.
+Currently it is not documented, but you can see all the calls in [python/run_webui.py](python/run_webui.py).

+The registration interface provided in this system is simply a single page javascript webapp that calls this rest/api.